 As observed in synthetic networks, we anticipate the presence of inflection points in the "boundary vs timestep" plots, indicating the transition from sampling one community to the next.
 In the context of the Twitter network, we notice a similar pattern, although occasional instances occur where two communities are sampled concurrently.
 For instance, in the case of sampling using the Audience-Facing (A-F) approach, exemplified in Figure 6.1(a), we discern distinct segments where only one community is sampled at any given time.
 However, there are intervals during which, alongside the primary community, certain nodes from a background community are also included in the insider set.
 This occurrence is linked to scenarios where the priority of nodes is identical, signifying they possess similar weighted directed boundary values.
-A notable example of this behavior can be found in the time range between timesteps t=800 and t=1200, where we observe substantial growth in the community labelled as "68" (blue), while a few nodes are added to the community labeled as "73" (pink).
+A notable example of this behavior can be found in the time range between timesteps t = 800 and t = 1200, where we observe substantial growth in the community labelled as "68" (blue), while a few nodes are added to the community labeled as "73" (pink).

 Despite the utilization of community labels generated from the data, we are still able to identify significant spikes in boundary values that correspond to the initiation of new communities.
 In Figure 6.1(b), we can observe these spikes corresponding to the commencement of communities "44," "68," and "75" at timesteps 344, 713, and 1929, respectively.
 Following this initiation, the boundary values stabilize briefly before witnessing another spike with the onset of a new community.
-It is worth highlighting that at timestep 1297, where although the expansion of community "73" is relatively modest, the boundary plot effectively captures it with a minor peak.
-In a real-world scenario, however, users would encounter a boundary-versus-timestep plot and need to discern points such as the one at timestep 1297, which might be easily overlooked amidst the noise.
+It is worth high-lighting that at timestep 1297, where although the expansion of community "73" is relatively modest, the boundary versus-timestep plot and need to discern points such as the one at timestep 1297, which might be easily overlooked amidst the noise.
 Nevertheless, the approach remains capable of capturing rising trends akin to those observed at timesteps {344, 713, 1929}.